karmab/kcli/docs/index.md

 kweb
 ```

+### Calling web endpoints through REST

+you can check the [swagger spec](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/karmab/kcli/main/kvirt/web/swagger.yml) to call the different endpoints using your language of choice.

 ## Multiple clients

 If you have multiple hypervisors/clients, you can generally use the flag *-C $CLIENT* to point to a specific one.